 Friday, March 31, 2017

-The big news off the diamond came from Auburn as associate head coach Corey Myers announced his resignation, effective immediately.
-Myers resigned on Thursday night, but the news broke on Friday as the Tigers were set to face Georgia for a three game series.
+The big news off of the diamond came from Auburn as associate head coach Corey Myers announced his resignation, effective immediately.
+Myers resigned on Thursday night, but the news broke on Friday as the Tigers were set to face Georgia for a three-game series.

 #5 Auburn did win their game against Georgia 7-5 in the back and forth affair with the Tigers drawing 11 walks.
 Haley Fagan drew 4 walks and scored three runs while Kaylee Carlson earned the win to improve to 17-1.

 Missouri stumped the bats of #9 Alabama with a very good pitching performance from Cheyenne Baxter.
 Baxter allowed two walks and six hits with five strikeouts.
 RBIs from Cayla Kessinger and Kolby Romaine gave Baxter the support she needed.
 Missouri won 2-0 and handed Alexis Osorio her third loss on the season (16-3).

 #24 Ole Miss defeated #16 Kentucky 7-1 at home as the two teams began a three-game series.
 Sarah Van Schaik had two hits, but both went for home runs and she recorded 5 RBIs.
 Kaitlin Lee had a strong outing giving up the one run on two walks and five hits with four strikeouts.